Winter Car Storage Done Right

 Reverse the winter preparation process once your car’s hibernation is over.
 It’s a smart idea to leave a note on the driver’s seat to remind you to remove the rags from the exhaust tips and to reconnect the battery.
 Go easy on it too — after months of storage, your car should be carefully reintroduced to the open road.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on winter car storage, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pixabay.